Fordalex/power-in-numbers/README.md

 Records:

 ### Features Left to Implement

 - I would like to create a tutioral that the user can follow so they can understand how to user the site.
+- I would like a section were the user is able to store their bodyweight and track their progression with a line graph.

 ## Technologies Used